Norman Wells: History

-Oil was first seen by Alexander Mackenzie during his exploration of the river in 1789 but it was not until 1911 that an oil bearing formation was discovered.
-Imperial Oil, a major employer in the town, was established in the area in 1937 with a refinery built in 1939.
+While the first discovery of petroleum along the Mackenzie River is typically attributed to Alexander Mackenzie during his exploration of the river in 1789, Mackenzie's journal describes a waxy, yellow substance that may instead be fossilized plant resin.
+On his 1888 trip up the Mackenzie River the explorer Richard McConnell noted that the Hudson Bay Company was using "tar springs" for pitch and observed bituminous limestone in the areas around Bear Rock and Fort Good Hope.
+But it was not until 1911 that an oil bearing formation was discovered.
+The first wells were drilled by Imperial Oil, now a major employer in the town, in 1919.

 During the Second World War, Norman Wells was deemed important as a source of oil for military operations in Alaska and Yukon.
-The Canol Road and Canol pipeline project was undertaken to enable the piping of oil to Whitehorse, with the flow starting in 1944.
+The Canol Road and Canol Project was undertaken to enable the piping of oil to Whitehorse, with the flow starting in 1944.
 Although Norman Wells crude was light and easily flowed at temperatures as low as -62 C, the line did not work well and was shut down shortly after the war ended.
 The road, which began at Canol Camp across the river, was abandoned.
-The Canol Heritage Trail is what remains of the road in the NWT.
+The road's remains now make up the Canol Heritage Trail in the NWT.

 The Norman Wells Proven Area Agreement of 1944 is a partnership between Imperial Oil and the federal government (administered by Indigenous and Northern Affairs Canada) that has lasted to this day.
 The completion of an oil pipeline from Norman Wells to Zama City in 1985 connected to the North American pipeline grid and resulted in increased activity.

-Indigenous People
+Indigenous people

 The Norman Wells Metis, a Métis group which is signatory to the Sahtu Dene and Metis Comprehensive Land Claim Agreement, are currently negotiating self-government powers and recently signed a framework agreement towards a new treaty.

 Transportation

 Norman Wells is accessible by navigating the Mackenzie River in summer, or by driving over the winter ice road, December to March, that connects with Wrigley and Fort Simpson.
 The most common method of travel into Norman Wells is by air via the Norman Wells Airport and the town is connected with both Yellowknife and Inuvik.
 Scheduled flights are provided by Canadian North and North-Wright Airways.
 Beginning in June 2010 and until its amalgamation with Canadian North, First Air offered a scheduled service into the community.
 In the summer floatplane access to the town is possible at the Norman Wells Water Aerodrome.
-During the summer months there are barge services, sealifts to the town by Northern Transportation Company Limited from Hay River and Cooper Barging Services from Fort Simpson.
-Other aviation companies that have a presence in the community include Canadian Helicopters and Discovery Air.
+During the summer months there are barge services, sealifts to the town by Marine Transportation Services from Hay River and Cooper Barging Services from Fort Simpson.
+Other aviation companies that have a presence in the community include Canadian Helicopters and Air Tindi.